Obstructive Sleep Apnea

 The system turns on after 20 minutes of activation to minimize disrupting the patient’s sleep onset.
 The system battery life for the implantable components is 7 to 10 years.

-The Inspire is a safe and effective treatment for OSA.
+The Inspire reviews is a safe and effective treatment for OSA.
 It has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of moderate to severe OSA.
 The Inspire is implanted via a minimally invasive procedure that is performed in a hospital or outpatient surgery center.
 The procedure typically takes about two hours, and patients are typically discharged from the hospital or surgery center the same day.

 The Inspire has been shown to be clinically superior to other HNSs in the treatment of OSA.
 It has a number of features that make it more effective, including: